 All postings on this site are privileged or otherwise protected against copyright infringement, work product immunity, or other legal rules that apply.
 All posted work and images are proprietary and intended solely for the use of OEB and their authors.
 Reposting, copying, or transmitting the work is only permitted by permission of OEB with appropriate attribution.

 While every caution has been taken to provide our readers with most accurate information and honest analysis and opinions, please use your discretion before taking any decisions based on the information in this web-site or blog.
 The information presented is provided “AS IS” with no warranties, and confers no rights.
 Feel free to challenge or disagree with us, but we reserve the right to delete any comment for any reason whatsoever (abusive, profane, rude, or anonymous comments) – so keep it polite, please.
-Remember that monks are people too, and our thoughts and opinions change from time to time which is a necessary consequence of having an open mind.
+Remember that priests are people too, and our thoughts and opinions change from time to time which is a necessary consequence of having an open mind.
 Our posts are a snapshot and manifestation of our thoughts of the moment, and as such any opinions expressed within out-of-date posts may not be the same as those currently being considered.